IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 by hosts that are not PvD-aware.

-Here is an example of a PvD Option with "example.org" as the PvD ID FQDN and including both an RDNSS option and a prefix information option.
+Here is an example of a PvD Option with "example.org" as the PvD ID FQDN and including both a Recursive DNS Server (RDNSS) option and a prefix information option.
 It has a Sequence Number of 123, and indicates the presence of additional information that is expected to be fetched with a delay factor of 5.

 ~~~
  0                   1                   2                   3